HarperDB/documentation/docs/developers/clustering/creating-a-cluster-user.md

   user: cluster_account
 ```

-_Note: When making any changes to the `harperdb-config.yaml` file, HarperDB must be restarted for the changes to take effect._
+_Note: When making any changes to the `harperdb-config.yaml` file, Harper must be restarted for the changes to take effect._

 2. Upon installation using **command line variables**.
 This will automatically set the user in the `harperdb-config.yaml` file.